About Restoration Systems

 He was appointed in July 2012 by North Carolina Senator Pro-Tem Phillip Berger to the newly formed NC Mining and Energy Commission, charged with writing the rules for natural gas exploration in North Carolina, and in 2011 as a Trustee of the North Carolina Clean Water Management Trust Fund.
 In 2006 then Governor Michael Easley named George to the state’s Land and Water Conservation Study Commission.
 He recently joined the boards of the North Carolina Museum of History Associates and the First Flight Foundation of Kitty Hawk, North Carolina.

-George posts regularly as the Swamp Merchant for Restoration Systems’ cutting-edge mitigation blog, Stories from the Field.
+George posts regularly as the Swamp Merchant for Restoration Systems’ blog, and has more than 800 major journal scientific citations.

 John’s work in environmental policy dates back to 1992 when he served as Legislative Director for U.S. Senator Lauch Faircloth of North Carolina.
 In this capacity he had responsibility for all of the Senator’s committee assignments, including Armed Services, Banking, and Environment & Public Works.
 He regularly dealt with numerous federal regulatory agencies, including the U.S. Army Corps of Engineers, the U.S. Environmental Protection Agency, and the U.S. Fish & Wildlife Service, as well as all corresponding state agencies, including the N.C.
 Department of Transportation, which was frequently requesting help in permitting new road construction.